For Parents. In Berkhamsted.

 We know there are times when the dates just aren’t working out for you.
 Maybe you and a couple of friends fancy giving it a try, and are wondering if you can have a course all to yourselves.
 The answer is yes, 121 and small group sessions are now available.

 Custom sessions are suitable for any level of photographer who want to become more confident with their camera.
-Sessions start from £50 for a 1 hour 121 session.
-The price of your session will depend on the number of hours tuition and the number of people in the group.
+Sessions cost £50 for a 1 hour 121 session, with a minimum commitment of 2 hours.